 Careers Available to You

 Career choices for LPCs are numerous.
 For example, they can choose to work in private practice, residential treatment centers, schools, nonprofit organizations, government entities, prisons, or hospitals.
 LMHCs are even beginning to provide services through telemedicine.
-According to the BLS, median annual pay for substance abuse, behavioral disorder, and mental health counselors was $46,240 in 2019.
+As of May 2022, the median annual pay for substance abuse, behavioral disorder, and mental health counselors was $49,710, according to the U.S. Bureau of Labor Statistics.

 LMFTs also have a wealth of career options.
 In addition to working in private practice, they can pursue careers in places such as outpatient and inpatient centers, schools, social service agencies, treatment centers, residential care facilities, legal and correctional systems, or employee assistance programs.
-According to the BLS, median annual pay for marriage and family therapists was $49,610 in 2019.
+As of May 2022, the BLS reports that the median annual pay for marriage and family therapists is $56,570.

 Consider Pursuing a Career as an LMHC or LMFT